agk84/SCL_3_beer/README.md

-"98 bottles of beer on the wall, take one down, pass it around, 97 bottles of beer on the wall.  " "97 bottles of beer on the wall, take one down, pass it around, 96 bottles of beer on the wall.  " "96 bottles of beer on the wall, take one down, pass it around, 95 bottles of beer on the wall.  "
+"98 bottles of beer on the wall, take one down, pass it around, 97 bottles of beer on the wall.  " "97 bottles of beer on the wall, take one down, pass it around, 96 bottles of beer on the wall.  " "96 bottles of beer on the wall, take one down, pass it around, 95 bottles of beer on the wall.  " "95 bottles of beer on the wall, take one down, pass it around, 94 bottles of beer on the wall.  "